5. Enrollment and Registration

 For the Psychology Department, students will demonstrate continuous enrollment either by registering for Proposal Development or another degree relevant course.

 During the semester in which the student's proposal is accepted, and when a Dissertation Title Approval form is approved by the dean, the dean's office changes the student's registration from Proposal Development to Proposal Acceptance.
-Proposal Development is then dropped, and students are charged only for the 3 credits of Proposal Acceptance.
+Students are charged only for the 3 credits of Proposal Acceptance.

 Step III: Dissertation Mentoring and Dissertation Direction